wilsskin/stock-price-app/README.md

 # Stock Price App

 ### Overview
-The Stock Price App is a lightweight web application built for my CS 20 Web Programming course.
-It demonstrates back-end and front-end integration using Node.js and CSV data parsing.
+The Stock Price App is a simple web application built for my CS 20 Web Programming course.
+It demonstrates full-stack integration by parsing CSV data on a server and returning results to a client-side interface.

 ---

 ### What It Does
 - **Reads stock data** from a CSV file containing company names and prices
 - **Runs a Node.js server** (`server.js`) that loads the CSV and serves requests
-- **Uses client-side JavaScript** (`pt1.js`) to send input from the UI and display results
+- **Implements client-side JavaScript** (`pt1.js`) to handle input and display results
 - **Returns the matching stock price** for the company entered by the user

 ---